 The challenges our client came with – emergency medical software

 Our client needed to move faster to catch up with a backlog and at the same time needed to find an expert team with cross-platform development expertise

-But the most important thing was to bring stability of STEMI app to a new level.
-It’s highly important that Healthcare applications which are able to save lives have solid stability and 100% uptime.
+But the most important thing was to bring the stability of the STEMI medical emergency app to a new level.
+It’s highly important that Healthcare applications that are able to save lives have solid stability and 100% uptime.

 First step – Onboarding

 First of all our team needed to catch up with the backlog.
 We were required to get on board the ongoing project as soon as possible and catch up with productivity.
 Our team suggested the onboarding process specifically applicable to the client’s situation that helped to avoid a delay in the development process and integrate into the existing client’s workflow.

 Second step – New structure